Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 The Drip banner.

-Drip can send messages based on triggers that you set such as purchases or other activities on your store
+Drip can send messages based on triggers that you set on your store

 Using this tool, you can filter product recommendations and personalize your emails.
 Therefore, your customers might be more likely to open your messages.

 However, you should also be careful not to spam your customers with these automated messages.
-Thankfully, Drip enables you to set up triggers and schedules so that you can send emails as often as needed.
+Thankfully, Drip enables you to set up triggers and schedules so that you can send emails as often as you want to send them.

 For example, you might use abandoned cart emails.
 Your customers will receive these if they navigate away from your WooCommerce store before completing their purchases.
 Therefore, they can incentivize your users to reconsider their shopping:

-You can also send emails to reach out to customers with abandoned carts and convert them to sales
+You can also send emails to reach out to customers with abandoned carts and convert them into sales (click to zoom)

 An example of an order confirmation email.